Continuous-time quantum walk-based ans\"atze on neutral atom hardware: State Preparation Results

 \section{State Preparation Results}

+This appendix collects detailed numerical results for state preparation demonstrations. \Cref{tab:power_law_fits} reports the power-law fit parameters ($c$, $\alpha$, and $R^2$) for the amplification scaling $A = c\,|\mathcal V|^\alpha$ shown in \cref{fig:4_product_state_all_platforms}.~\Cref{tab:product,tab:bracelet} provide per-instance success probabilities for product states and bracelet states, respectively.

-Tables~\ref{tab:product} and~\ref{tab:bracelet} summarize the numerical and hardware results obtained for the preparation of product states and bracelet states, respectively.
-In both cases, the \textbf{State} column identifies the target configuration, where $N$ denotes the number of vertices in the constraint graph and $|\mathcal V|$ the number of vertices in the corresponding walk graph $\mathcal G$.
+In both \cref{tab:product,tab:bracelet}, the \textbf{State} column identifies the target configuration, where $N$ denotes the number of vertices in the constraint graph and $|\mathcal V|$ the number of vertices in the corresponding walk graph $\mathcal G$.
 The \textbf{Depth ($p$)} column records the number of ansatz layers.
-For product state preparation (Table~\ref{tab:product}), the variationally optimised parameters are the fiducial and walk times $\tau_0$ and $\tau_1$, and $J_{\rm eff}$ is the effective coupling (see \cref{eq:product_state_effective_time}) computed from the walk times.
-For bracelet states (Table~\ref{tab:bracelet}), the relevant parameters are the effective evolution time $\tau_\text{eff}=\tau p$ and the phase jumps $\gamma$.
+For product state preparation (\cref{tab:product}), the variationally optimised parameters are the fiducial and walk times $\tau_0$ and $\tau_1$, and $J_{\rm eff}$ is the effective coupling (see \cref{eq:product_state_effective_time}) computed from the walk times.
+For bracelet states (\cref{tab:bracelet}), the relevant parameters are the effective evolution time $\tau_\text{eff}=\tau p$ and the phase jumps $\gamma$.

 The \textbf{Na\"{i}ve count} column gives the fraction of bitstrings matching the target state directly from raw shot data.
 The \textbf{Perfect} column reports the corresponding preparation probability under ideal CTQW dynamics, while the \textbf{Emulation} column shows the same quantity obtained from noiseless Rydberg-atom emulation.
-Hardware performance is reported in the \textbf{EM (H)} column, which shows the success probability obtained from Aquila experiments after measurement-error mitigation (see \cref{sec:bayes}), together with the $95\%$ CI.
+Hardware performance is reported in the \textbf{EM (H)} column, which shows the success probability obtained from demonstration on Aquila after measurement-error mitigation (see \cref{sec:bayes}), together with the $95\%$ CI.
 As a check for consistency, the \textbf{EM (E)} column presents values obtained from $1000$ emulated shots convolved with the noisy measurement channel.